KairuDeibisu/guide/README.md

 # Guide

-A cross-platform program that assist in designing, documenting, and remembering terminal commands.
+A cross-platform program that assists in designing, documenting, and remembering terminal commands.